Dealing with outdated third-party components

 Overview

-Keeping track of external/third-party packages or components used in a software application and obtaining visibility on their versions, vulnerabilities, and adherence with rest of the software is crucial for several reasons:
+Keeping track of external/third-party packages or components used in a software application and obtaining visibility on their versions, vulnerabilities, and adherence with the rest of the software is crucial for several reasons:

 • Understanding the external packages and their versions helps ensure compatibility and proper functioning of the software.
 Different versions may introduce new features, bug fixes, or even breaking changes.